-Monitoring well means a water well that is designed and constructed for the purpose of monitoring hydrologic or water quality information and is not intended for consumptive use.
+Monitoring well means a water well that is designed and constructed to provide ongoing hydrologic or water quality information and is not intended for consumptive use.

 Order, except as otherwise specifically provided, includes any order required by the Nebraska Ground Water Management and Protection Act, by rule or regulation, or by a decision adopted by the District by vote of the Board taken at any regularly scheduled or specially scheduled meeting of the Board.